codacy-badger/THB-MailBot/README.md

 ### General

-Sends an Email containing cancelled lecture at THB.
+Sends an Email containing cancelled lectures at the Technische Hochschule Brandenburg.
 Works perfectly in combination with a cronjob to get a daily reminder.

 ### Libraries